Why I Do What I Do

 Not long after we returned from the cruise, I heard that my firm was looking to expand into Australia.
 After talking the implications on Jaedin’s health over with my wife, I decided to put my hand up and offered to be their guinea pig.
 Having spent most of my career in a technical role as a hydraulic engineer, switching to business development and leading the charge into a new market was an intimidating prospect – especially since our company had no existing contracts or employees in Australia – but they took me up on my overconfident commitment to help build up a business from scratch on the other side of the planet.

-As for myself I had only met a single Australian, an environmental consultant named Tanya who had visited the US the previous year in part to take a tour of some river restoration projects I had helped design.
-I contacted Tanya before our flight and arranged to meet her after our arrival in Melbourne.
-Other than that I didn’t know a soul down under and wasn’t quite sure where to begin in trying to get our large family established in a foreign country.
+The initial excitement perhaps masked some of the complexities of getting a large family established in a foreign country; as soon as we booked our flights, the departure date seemed to accelerate toward us.
 Our frantic preparations for the overseas move had left us very little time to search for housing online; so as our plane sat on the tarmac at LAX, I fired off one last e-mail from the northern hemisphere: a note to the generic e-mail account of a local church office in Melbourne asking for any assistance they could provide in helping us to find housing.

-In the meantime, my e-mail about housing had been answered by a fellow named Robert Dudfield.
+After we landed, I logged onto a hotspot and found that my e-mail had been answered by a fellow named Robert Dudfield.
 He offered a few tips about rental agencies and recommended some areas we might want to focus on in our search.
 Over the next few weeks, however, Murphy’s Law hit with a vengeance, and I began to doubt whether this whole Australian adventure was going to work out.
 On top of the family pressures, my business leads kept hitting dead ends, and I wasn’t sure I was cut out to be in marketing after all.

 I ended up boarding a plane to Brisbane in an attempt to try to drum up some work there.
 When we hit a bit of turbulence, I have to admit my sleep-deprived mind welcomed the thought of just plummeting out of existence and putting an end to the stress right then and there.
 As I sat on the plane doubting myself, though, I thought of my family and the fact that they were all counting on me to make it work.
 Not knowing how much time we had left with Jaedin, I really didn’t want to go home without having tried my absolute hardest.
 Just before landing in Brisbane, I finally got up the nerve to practice my marketing skills on the guy in a suit sitting next to me.
 I struck up a conversation with him and handed him one of my freshly printed business cards; he looked at it and paused for a while, seeming a bit confused.